Alejogb1/job-board/blog-data/how-to-connect-a-tendermint-node-to-other-instances.md

 id: "how-to-connect-a-tendermint-node-to-other-instances"
 ---

-alright, so you're looking to get your tendermint nodes talking to each other. i've been down that rabbit hole a few times, and it can be a bit tricky, especially when you’re first getting started. let's break down how to get those tendermint instances playing nice.
+, so you're looking to get your tendermint nodes talking to each other. i've been down that rabbit hole a few times, and it can be a bit tricky, especially when you’re first getting started. let's break down how to get those tendermint instances playing nice.

 first off, tendermint relies on a gossip protocol for peer discovery. this means nodes essentially broadcast their presence and learn about other nodes on the network. it’s not a centralized thing. think of it like a bunch of people shouting in a room, each hearing the others. to make this work, each node needs a few key pieces of information: the ip address and the listening port, and the node id.